Steenos/annotation-helper/README.md

 ## How to install

-1. Download .zip file and unzip
+1. Download .zip file or clone repo
 2. Go to chrome://extensions in Chrome browser
 3. Toggle on developer Mode
 4. Click Load unpacked